What are Forelimb (Front Leg) Injuries in Dogs?

 What's Causing my Pet's Forelimb Injury?

 Understanding the cause of your pet's forelimb injury will play a significant role in the treatment plan, which is why it's very important to get a referral to an orthopedic veterinarian who can thoroughly investigate your dog's presentation.
 Common causes of forelimb injuries that we've seen in our veterinary surgery practice include:

 - Repetitive, progressive, chronic stress on the forelimb

 - Acute and frank injuries or trauma (such as car accidents or sudden slips, trips, or falls while running)

 - Congenital abnormalities or developmental disorders

 - Complications from other chronic health conditions

-How Is a Forelimb Injury Diagnosed in Omaha?
+How Is a Forelimb Injury Diagnosed?

-When pet parents come to see us, by referral from their veterinarian, our orthopedic veterinarian team will take the time and care needed to thoroughly evaluate your dog.
+When pet parents come to see us, by referral from their veterinarian, our orthopedic veterinary team will take the time and care needed to thoroughly evaluate your pet.
 This helps us determine the underlying diagnosis that is causing the animal's forelimb pain and dysfunction.
 We use advanced diagnostic tools, equipment, and techniques to identify the cause (or causes) of your pet's condition.
 We then use this information to help develop and implement the most appropriate treatment plan.

 Of course, not every forelimb injury is the same, so our treatment plans are customized to meet the specific needs of each pet.
 Treatment plans can consist of surgery, regenerative medicine, or rehabilitation, and our doctors will help you decide what is best for you and your pet.